frequently asked questions

 4. How long can I invest for?

-• The maximum period for investment in the Village Bank is until the completion of the development and community title has been issued (our plan is for this to occur in early 2023).
+• The maximum period for investment in the Village Bank is until the completion of the development and community title has been issued (our plan is for this to occur in mid 2025).
 A minimum of six months investment is required.
 When all Lots are sold, or at any point in the project agreed to by you and Jagera EcoCommunity Pty Ltd, your investment will be returned in full.

 • Purchasing a residential lot for your personal home or as a conscious investor means your investment is as long as you wish (see Q6 below).